PrudhviGudla/Perimeter-Breach-Detection-and-Crowd-Analytics/README.md

 # Perimeter Breach Detection and Crowd Analytics

 A real-time computer vision application that detects perimeter breaches and provides crowd analytics using YOLOv8 object detection, SORT tracking, and IoT integration via MQTT.
-Built with FastAPI for the web interface and SQLite for data persistence.
+Built with FastAPI for the web interface, SQLite for data persistence, and Apache Kafka for scalable video ingestion.

 ## Features